nus-cs2113-AY2122S2/ip/README.md

 ## Features

-All command type ignore the case.
+All command types ignore the case.

 ### Add a task: `taskType taskName ...`